cerner/beadledom/docs/source/manual/jaxrs.rst

 .. |usageLink| replace:: More on this later
 .. _usageLink: `Usage`_

-PATCH annotation
+PATCH
 --------------

-As of Version 2.5 we have added a PATCH annotation.
-JAX-RS does not have a PATCH annotation for supporting HTTP patch method like it does for others like GET or POST.
-The PATCH annotation was added to Beadledom so that consumers of Beadledom can use the patch HTTP method.
+`PATCH <https://github.com/ktoso/maven-git-commit-id-plugin>`_ is a HTTP verb (similar to GET, POST, DELETE, PUT) to push partial changes to the REST resource.
+JAX-RS by default doesn't support PATCH hence Beadledom adds the support for PATCH explicitly.

 For more details on the PATCH method visit the PATCH RFC_.

-To use the PATCH method and annotation for your resource, simply add the PATCH annotation above your resource like you would with a GET or POST method.
-Here is an example of a PATCH method of an interface.
+To use the PATCH method and annotation for your resource, simply annotate your JAX-RS resource method with the PATCH annotation as shown below

 .. code-block:: java

  @PATCH
  @Path("path/to/patch")
  @Produces(MediaType.APPLICATION_JSON)
  public Response patch(
    @PathParam("id") final Long id,
    @ApiParam(value = "changes to make to the object with the specified id") PatchObject patchObject);

 .. _RFC: https://tools.ietf.org/html/rfc5789
 Download
 --------